-It looks easy when you see other people do it, but towing a caravan, horsebox or trailer is a skill in itself, so there’s lots that you need to know when it comes to heavy loads, and choosing the right vehicle to do it in.
+It looks easy when you see other people do it, but towing a caravan, horsebox or trailer is a skill in itself, so there are lots that you need to know when it comes to heavy loads, and choosing the right vehicle to do it in.

 Towing Heavy Loads